Apple, Samsung patent trial kicks off in U.S., billions at stake

 | SAN JOSE, California

-SAN JOSE, California Jury selection began on Monday in a high-stakes U.S. patent battle between Apple Inc (AAPL.O) and Samsung Electronics Co Ltd (005930.KS), the culmination of more than a year of pretrial jousting with billions of dollars in the balance.
+SAN JOSE, California Jury selection began on Monday in a high-stakes U.S. patent battle between Apple Inc and Samsung Electronics Co Ltd, the culmination of more than a year of pretrial jousting with billions of dollars in the balance.

 Apple and Samsung, the world's largest consumer electronics corporations, are waging legal war around the world, accusing each other of patent violations as they vie for supremacy in a fast-growing market for mobile devices.